University Officers Reporting to the Board of Trustees

 - Conduct audits of any or all accounts of the institution in all departments and locations, including agency accounts, for the purpose of confirming the accuracy of accounts, the proper authorization of expenditures, the adequacy of business procedures, and all other matters related to the propriety of the institution's fiscal policies and operations.
 In the exercise of the duties, the Internal Auditor shall have free and unquestioned access to all records and other information concerned with financial affairs and with the custody, control, and use of supplies, materials, and other property belonging to the University or used under its direction.

 - Recommend changes or improvements in the University's business systems, methods, and practices, for the purpose of improved efficiency.

-A copy of each individual audit report issued by the Internal Auditor will be submitted to the Chair of the Board of Trustees.
+A copy of each individual audit report issued by the Internal Auditor will be submitted to the Chair of the Board of Control.
 Copies of the audit reports will be furnished to other members of the Board, including the President of the University, the Board Secretary, and the Treasurer.
-Periodic audit recommendation status reports will also be prepared by the Internal Auditor and addressed to the Chair of the Board of Trustees.
+Periodic audit recommendation status reports will also be prepared by the Internal Auditor and addressed to the Chair of the Board of Control.
 Copies of the status reports will be furnished to other members of the Board, including the President of the University, the Board Secretary, and the Treasurer.